 Extra active = 1.9

 A TDEE calculation is just an estimate.
-After all, the number of calories you burn is different every day!
-But for many people, it is close enough to help them make more informed choices about the way they eat.
-Use the TDEE calculator as a place to start tracking your calories, and then adjust your calories up or down based on your weight change over time
+After all, the number of calories you burn is different every day.
+For many people, it is still close enough to help them make more informed choices about the way they eat.
+Use the calculator as a starting point, then adjust your calories up or down based on your weight change over time.

 To add muscular weight, you'll need to eat more calories than you burn.
-Exercise physiologist Krissy Kendall, Ph.D., recommends starting at 500 calories above your TDEE, then bumping it up further as needed.
-That's also the number recommended by Bodybuilding.com's Calorie Calculator.
+Exercise physiologist Krissy Kendall, Ph.D., recommends starting at about 500 calories above your TDEE, then bumping it up further as needed.
+That is also the number recommended by Bodybuilding.com's Calorie Calculator.